PLC-lang/rusty/book/src/libraries/api_lib_guide.md

 `FUNCTION` and `FUNCTION_BLOCK` have similar properties, but they have fundamentally different representation in the compiler.
 A `FUNCTION` is defined in a similar manner to a `C` function:
 - It has no backing struct
-- values defined inside it will only survive for the duration of the function call
+- values defined inside it will only persist for the duration of the function call

 Example: